Business travel & event jargon explained

 DCS – Departure Control System – a system used by airlines to automate processing of airline’s airport management operations.

-Deadhead– An off-duty airline employee traveling in a passenger seat.
+Deadhead– An off-duty airline employee travelling in a passenger seat.

 Direct flight– Different from “nonstop,” a passenger flying on a direct flight will not have connections or a change in flight number — but they may stop for refuelling, to add/disembark passengers, or to actually change aircraft.

 Duty of Care– An organisation’s moral and legal obligation to care for employees while they’re conducting business.
-As it relates to business travel, duty of care involves ensuring the safety of traveling employees.
+As it relates to business travel, duty of care involves ensuring the safety of travelling employees.

 Dynamic Pricing -A strategy in which airlines and hotels change prices based on algorithms that consider competitor pricing as well as supply and demand.